SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 ##### 2. Cleaning up the data.
 We are eliminating values that don't make sense as well as errors that occured when the data was exported.

-* There are unrealistic and null values in the years of experience data, here those values will be assigned to zero.
+* There are unrealistic and null values in the years of experience data, those values will be assigned to zero.
 We also round up values to only one digit.

 ```r